5 Wrong Ways to Take Car Naps

 2. No shade cover

-Try sleeping with the full blaring sun in your eye, tell me how comfortable that must be.
-It's a no brainer but parents tend to skip over this part all too easily.
+Try sleeping with the full blaring sun in your eye, and tell me how comfortable that must be.
+It's a no brainer, but the sun-cover tends to get skipped over all too easily.

 3. Parked car